critrluvr/blog/_posts/2025-07-12-i-got-a-bass-guitar.md

 year: 2025
 ---

 <p>It's an Ibanez Mikro!
 I felt like I should get a short scale to start because I have puny hands.
 I'm having so much fun learning the songs I've always loved.
-I made a <a href="https://youtube.com/playlist?list=PLFYJQTY_3J7pJV4ZJ0mWTnpk8UNVwTbC3&si=02WYIOOn9wAhfRaT" target="_blank">playlist on YouTube</a> of the ones I'm especially interested in.</p>
+I made a <a href="https://youtube.com/playlist?list=PLFYJQTY_3J7pJV4ZJ0mWTnpk8UNVwTbC3&si=02WYIOOn9wAhfRaT" target="_blank">playlist on YouTube</a> of the ones I'm especially interested in.
+I figured out how to tune it myself with the Universal Tuner app on Android, and I'm mainly using YouTube, Songsterr, and Ultimate Guitar to learn songs.
+It feels so good to actually play music I like.
+I think this is why I didn't stick with violin.
+I just didn't listen to violin!
+But, with this it's different.
+I love bass-heavy genres like Disco, Funk, and Rock, and it's just much more pleasant to noodle with this instrument.
+I love my wittle bass fwiend!</p>

  <div uk-lightbox="animation: fade">
      <p style="text-align:center;line-height: 135%;">